CARNIVORE DIET

 Protein Sparing Modified Fasting (PSMF)

 Protein Sparing Modified Fasting (PSMF) is a short-term, low-calorie, high-protein diet designed to preserve muscle mass while promoting fat loss.
 Unlike traditional fasting, PSMF focuses on maintaining optimal protein intake to prevent muscle breakdown, while drastically reducing fats and carbohydrates.
-This approach is particularly beneficial for those looking to accelerate weight loss while protecting lean muscle tissue.
+This approach is especially beneficial for those looking to accelerate weight loss while protecting lean muscle tissue.

 Lion Diet